dmlc/xgboost/demo/README.md

 XGBoost Examples
 ====
-This folder contains the all example codes using xgboost.
+This folder contains all the code examples using xgboost.

-* Contribution of exampls, benchmarks is more than welcomed!
+* Contribution of examples, benchmarks is more than welcome!
 * If you like to share how you use xgboost to solve your problem, send a pull request:)

 Features Walkthrough